shogun-toolbox/shogun/doc/cookbook/source/examples/converter/independent_component_analysis_fast.rst

 It is typically used for separating superimposed signals.

 The ICA algorithm presented here is fastICA, see :cite:`hyvarinen2000independent` for details.
-There are many other ICA implementations, all based on :sgclass:`CICAConverter`
+There are many other ICA implementations, all based on :sgclass:`ICAConverter`

 -------
 Example
 -------

-Given a dataset which we assume consists of linearly mixed signals, we create CDenseFeatures (RealFeatures, here 64 bit float values).
+Given a dataset which we assume consists of linearly mixed signals, we create DenseFeatures (RealFeatures, here 64 bit float values).

 .. sgexample:: independent_component_analysis_fast.sg:create_features